Farmall: Farmall and the F-series

 The Fordson was the first truly mass-produced, light, affordable tractor, and thus the first to tap the market of small to medium family farms on a large scale.
-Its design was excellent in many respects, including design for manufacturability and the low cost that it allowed.
-But one task that its design had not been tailored to was cultivating the rows of young row-crop plants to kill the weeds.
+The design allowed for low cost manufacturability, but it struggled with cultivating the rows of young row-crop plants to kill the weeds.
 IH recognized motorized cultivating as an unmet need in the marketplace.
-It was also under intense competitive pressure to build a "Fordson beater" soon, lest the Fordson go on to dominate the entire marketplace of agricultural equipment, imperfections or no.
+It was also under intense competitive pressure to build a "Fordson beater" soon, lest the Fordson go on to dominate the entire marketplace of agricultural equipment, imperfections or not.

 IH's first effort to solve this problem was a motor cultivator, a class of machine that various companies were building and selling in the late 1910s and early 1920s.
 As the name implies, these were self-propelled cultivators in the simplest sense—little more than a horse implement with a motor added.
 The IH motor cultivator and another all-purpose tractor, the Moline Plow Company's Universal, both sold several hundred units in the late 1910s.
 IH's machine was not particularly successful; the Moline Universal was more successful, but its parent company nevertheless faced dire financial straits.
 Both models were soon discontinued.
 Many farmers were content (and could afford) to keep one or two horses or mules around to do miscellaneous light work (such as cultivating).